SamHames/hackyhour-stlucia/src/stories/about.md

 - Do you analyse data?
 - Do you write software to answer your research questions, but don't have any formal training?
-- Having trouble installing software you need?
+- Are you having trouble installing the software you need?
-- Heard about a useful tool like Git for version control, but don't know where to begin?
+- Have you heard about a useful tool like Git for version control, but don't know where to begin?
 - Don't know how to manage your data?
 - Are the docs so bad you don't even know where to begin?
 - Been to a workshop like Software Carpentry, but don't know what to do next?